-9.4 OHIO RULES OF CIVIL PROCEDURE- DOMESTIC RELATIONS PROCEEDINGS

-Should objection be made to a title derived through an uncontested divorce, alimony or annulment action when the certified mail return receipt or the sheriff's return of service in the action shows that summons was served on the defendant by delivering it to the plaintiff?
+9.4 OHIO RULES OF CIVIL PROCEDURE - DOMESTIC RELATIONS PROCEEDINGS Problem A: Should an objection be made to a title derived through an uncontested divorce, alimony or annulment action when the certified mail return receipt or the sheriff's return of service in the action shows that summons was served on the defendant by delivering it to the plaintiff?
+Standard A:

+Comment A:

 In such an action under the circumstances described, proof that the defendant actually received the summons should be required.
 If furnished, such proof should be made a matter of record.

+(Effective November 13, 1971)

-9.5 OHIO RULES OF CIVIL PROCEDURE- OUT-OF-STATE DEFENDANTS
+9.5 OHIO RULES OF CIVIL PROCEDURE - OUT-OF-STATE DEFENDANTS

+Problem A:

-In an action affecting title to real property in which service by publication is authorized by law, when service of summons has been attempted on an alleged out-of-state defendant by certified mail, but the envelope is returned with an endorsement showing failure of delivery, may service be completed by filing an affidavit of due diligence in accordance with Civil Rule 4.3(B)(1)?
+With respect to an action affecting title to real property in which service by publication is authorized by law, when service of summons has been attempted on an alleged out-of-state defendant by certified mail, but the envelope is returned with an endorsement showing failure of delivery, may service be completed by filing an affidavit of due diligence?

+Standard A: